brson/toolchain-horizons/blogpost.md

-# Measuring the effect of Rust dependencies on your toolchain horizen
+# Measuring the effect of Rust dependencies on MSRV

-During a recent project to get the [Rust client] for the [TigerBeetle database] ready for production,
+During a recent project to get the [Rust client] for the [TigerBeetle database] ready for production
-I went through a typical process of establishing the minimum supported version of the Rust toolchain the crate could support.
+I went through a typical process of establishing the minimum supported version of the Rust toolchain (MSRV) the crate could support.

 It usually goes something like this: